Appalachia: Modern Appalachia

 Several significant moments of investment by the United States government into areas of science and technology were established in the mid-20th century, notably with NASA's Marshall Space Flight Center in Huntsville, Alabama, crucial with the design of Apollo program launch vehicles and propulsion of the Space Shuttle program, and at adjacent facilities Oak Ridge National Laboratory and the Y-12 National Security Complex in Oak Ridge, Tennessee with the Manhattan Project and advancements in supercomputing and nuclear power.

 By the 1950s, poor farming techniques and the loss of jobs to mechanization in the mining industry had left much of central and southern Appalachia poverty-stricken.
 The lack of jobs also led to widespread difficulties with outmigration.
 Beginning in the 1930s, federal agencies such as the Tennessee Valley Authority began investing in the Appalachian region.
-Sociologists such as James Brown and Cratis Williams and authors such as Harry Caudill and Michael Harrington brought attention to the region's plight in the 1960s, prompting Congress to create the Appalachian Regional Commission in 1965.
+Sociologists such as James Brown, folklorists and linguists such as Cratis Williams, and authors such as Harry Caudill and Michael Harrington brought attention to the region's plight in the 1960s, prompting Congress to create the Appalachian Regional Commission in 1965.
 The commission's efforts helped to stem the tide of outmigration and diversify the region's economies.
-Although there have been drastic improvements in the region's economic conditions since the commission's founding, the ARC still listed 80 counties as "distressed" in 2020, with nearly half of them (38) in Kentucky.
+Although there have been drastic improvements in the region's economic conditions since the commission's founding, the ARC listed 80 counties as "distressed" in 2020, with nearly half of them (38) in Kentucky.

-Since the 1980s, population growth in the Southern Appalachian section of the region has brought about concerns of farmland loss and hazards to the local environment.
-Regarding housing development, exurban development, characterized by its low-density housing, has violated the habitats of native species and contributed significantly to the decline in agricultural land-use in larger Appalachia.
+Since the 1980s, population growth in southern Appalachia has brought about concerns of farmland loss and hazards to the local environment.
+Regarding housing development, exurban development, characterized by its low-density housing, has violated the habitats of native species and contributed significantly to the decline in agricultural land use in larger Appalachia.

 There are growing IT sectors in many parts of the region.
-Summit, the fastest supercomputer in the world as of 2019, is currently housed at Oak Ridge National Laboratory near Knoxville, Tennessee.
+Frontier, the fastest supercomputer in the world, is housed at Oak Ridge National Laboratory.
+In the 21st century, Appalachia has swung heavily towards the Republican Party.

 Cities

-Due to topographic considerations, several cities which are themselves or are in metropolitan areas that are near or part of the Appalachian region are not included in most definitions of Appalachia.
-These include Cleveland, Ohio, Nashville, Tennessee, and Atlanta, Georgia.
-Pittsburgh is the largest city by population to be wholly within the Appalachian region.
+Due to topographic considerations, several major cities are located near but not included in Appalachia.
+These include Cincinnati, Ohio, Cleveland, Ohio, Nashville, Tennessee, and Atlanta, Georgia.
+Pittsburgh is the largest city by population to be sometimes considered within the Appalachian region.

-Based upon population reporting from the 2020 United States Census, notable cities and city equivalents with at least 40,000 residents within Appalachia include: